rorong/slate/source/index.html.md

 export[export_ids] | String | Ids of admin patrons that needs to export <br> (ids are seperated by ,) ex: "100, 200"

 If no ids (ie, empty string "") are passed in :export_ids param, all admin users are exported.
+If :export_ids contain ids (muliple ids separated by comma), all patrons data of the specified patron ids are exported.
+If the ids mentioned does not exist, it returns error message.

 ### Query Headers